 - Titanium White (PW6)

 - Burnt Sienna (PBR7)

 - Low-odour, low-toxic oil painting medium and solvent (we recommend Langridge)

 - A range of flat brushes, one each of sizes 6, 8, 10 and 12, one flat ‘paddle’ brush 4 cm wide and one small finer point brush.

 - A3 oil sketch pad OR two A3 sheets of oil sketch paper (we recommend Canson)

 You can bring your own materials or purchase a kit from us.
-The Fitzroy Painting Watercolour Kit contains seven tubes of artist quality watercolours, three special watercolour brushes, a porcelain daisy palette and a pad of 300GSM cold-pressed watercolour paper.
+The Fitzroy Painting Watercolour Kit contains eight tubes of artist quality watercolours, three special watercolour brushes, a porcelain daisy palette and a pad of 300GSM cold-pressed watercolour paper.